dogwonder/donnie.dgw.ltd/README.md

 Lines - /are/you/sleep/golfing/missing/7.html
 List out the user journey of the folders - swf and pages and pop ups

+/from/the/sky/phone.swf
+Create a fake phone.swf that loads /from/the/sky/transcript.html?

+/are/you/sleep/golfing/love.swf
+Create a fake phone.swf that loads /are/you/sleep/golfing/missing/intro.html

+Fonts
+35_Frutiger
+73_Times
+276_HI-LOGIN-BOLD

 Document and readme

 Notes: